Tamiko S. Washington

 - Recent Creative, Scholarly Work and Publications

-In the fall of 2011, Dr. Lisa Gibbs, Associate Director of the Program in Geriatrics, hired me to direct two interactive patient skits for the Student-Senior Program for the University of California, Irvine School of Medicine.
-I also asked to participate on an Actors Studio Panel with medical doctors from UC Irvine School of Medicine and the actors performing in the interactive skits.
+In the fall of 2012, I was commissioned by Dr. Lisa M. Gibbs, Director of the Program in Geriatrics at the University of California, Irvine (to return) as the director of two interactive doctor/patient short plays for the Educational Theatre in Medicine Program.
+In addition, I also participated on an Actors Studio Panel with medical doctors from the UC Irvine School of Medicine and the actors performing in the interactive doctor/patient short plays.